The Best Way to Get from Casablanca to Marrakech.

 The train is the most convenient way to travel around Morocco.
 For the most part, trains in Morocco are comfortable, reliable and relatively inexpensive.

-First or Second Class Tickets
+First or Second Class Tickets for Train from Casablanca to Marrakech

 Operated by Morocco’s state-owned network; ONCF, all services feature both first and second class seating.

-First class tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.
+First-class tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.

-First class compartments will be airconditioned, have more room and allocated seating.
+First-class compartments will be airconditioned, have more room and allocated seating.
 If you get to the ticket office early enough, you can reserve a window seat in first class which will enable you to enjoy the beautiful scenery along the way.

-Second-class compartments may not be airconditioned.
-They will be more cramped, accommodating as many as eight passengers per compartment on a first come first seated basis.
+however, the second class will be more cramped, accommodating as many as eight passengers per compartment on a first come first seated basis.
 During busy times, you may even have to stand in second class until a seat becomes free.

 Storing Luggage on Second Class Trains in Morocco